 Step #1 Review the Bryq results and prepare your shortlist

-The overall score of the candidate assessment is comprised of both the cognitive and personality which have been selected based on the job and company requirements.
-If the leadership potential is activated in the assessment this will also be taken into consideration in Bryq’s ranking.
+The overall score of the candidate assessment is comprised of both cognitive and personality traits that have been selected based on the job and company requirements.

 Step #2: Preparing for the Structured Virtual Interview with Bryq

-You already have your top candidates, now it is time to look into each profile and look into the areas you would like to further probe.
-Remember structured interviews keep the process aligned and each participant asks from a predefined set of questions, in order to gather consistent and comparable data.
+You already have your top candidates, now it's time to look into each profile and into the areas you would like to further probe.
+Remember, structured interviews keep the process aligned by asking participants questions from a predetermined list, in order to gather consistent and comparable data.

-Bryq's match scores (both cognitive and personality) can show you in which areas a candidate scores low and the interview guide provides you with interview questions to guide you in conducting a structured interview to help you dig deeper in just those areas.
+Bryq's match scores (both cognitive and personality) show you which areas a candidate scores low in.
+The interview guide provides you with interview questions that will aid in conducting a structured interview.
+These questions will help you dig deeper in areas of weakness or less confidence.

-For both the employer and the candidate to get the most out of a virtual interview you should:
+For both the employer and the candidate to get the most out of a virtual interview, you:

 It is unlikely that any applicant would come close to providing such answers.
 A better approach is to keep in mind ideal characteristics that a successful candidate would possess, such as those presented from the Bryq assessment profile.

-- Open-ended questions encourage candidates to provide longer answers and to expand on their knowledge, strengths and job experiences.
+Open-ended questions encourage candidates to provide longer answers and to expand on their knowledge, strengths, and job experiences.
 For interviewers, such questions can provide greater insight into a candidate's personality.
-They can help you understand the degree of how adaptive, rule-conscious or a perfectionist a candidate may be.
+They can help you understand the degree of how adaptive, rule-conscious, or perfectionist a candidate may be.